 Our homes are our sanctuaries, and refreshing them every now and again can be a great cathartic experience as you experiment with new tastes and take the chance to get creative.

-So, if you’re ready to give your home a new look, take note – these up and coming trends are set to take the interior design world by storm in 2022.
+So, if you’re ready to give your home a new look, take note – these current trends in interior design are set to take the world by storm in 2022.

 1. Natural Materials